murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/House Rules.md

 | 15-19         | 2               |
 | 20+           | 3               |

 How many Progress Points are needed for a project depends on whether it's a first/single stage Project, or a later stage in a larger Project.
+Particularly hard or lengthy projects might take more Progress Points at the DM's discretion.
+The following table is a general guide

 | Project Stage     | Progress Points Required for Completion |
 | ----------------- | --------------------------------------- |